 Tanker markets started the new year tentatively, with dragging effects of the pandemic.
 OPEC continues to be unswerving in its oil production policy.
-Along with this comes the impact of the unforeseen incident in the Suez Canal, a fortune cookie for the tanker market perhaps?
+Along with this comes the impact of the unforeseen incident in the Suez Canal, a promise for a tanker market in need of good fortune perhaps?

 Although the new year boded a positive trend in the oil market, the third wave of the pandemic frustrated ship investor hopes for increased freight rates.
 Tanker earnings have come under severe pressure in recent months, while further restrictions and lockdowns around the world continue to affect global oil demand.
 Suffering the most was VLCC.
 Suezmax and Aframax markets were firmer, expecting to grow the most during 2021.

 Asia is by far the largest importer of crude oil, compared to other continents.
 China, obviously, contributes significantly to these huge quantities being the country that has played the role of a ‘stabiliser’ in global trade many times.
 According to our data however, Asia has experienced an almost complete recovery since October, whereas Europe and North America have seen a slower return of volumes.

 Comparing 2020 to 2019, Asia had a 5% drop in Crude Oil, while North America and Europe fell by 26% and 11% respectively.
 As Europe is now edging back, North America appears to be flat lining.

 OPEC is a key factor for the tanker market.
 Its oil production policy controls a high portion of the tanker volumes.
 Not surprisingly, it is responsible for the production of the majority of the crude oil which is traded.